 Yeah, that's right.
 To be honest with you, it just proved so difficult to live in San Francisco and get on with work I was doing in Europe.
 Being in America with the time difference just wasn't happening at all.
 I had to move back to get things moving again.
 I moved to America because I really wanted to put myself in a strange environment where I didn't know anybody and didn’t have any of my personal belongings to see if it would change the way I work on a musical level.
 It's kind of an experiment with myself, which I think worked very well.
 It was a really interesting thing to be somewhere where you don't actually know anyone.
 Quite often when I'm working I'll put the answer-phone on and not speak to anyone for a couple of months and that's okay.
 I tend to kind of thrive on solitude in a way.
 I don't really socialize very much when I'm living in town except for say two or three really close friends.
 I wasn't born in London, so I've always felt a little bit of an outsider here.
 But when I'm actually in a place where I know nobody's going to call me anyway, it has a slightly different feeling to knowing that your friends are around.
 It's quite lonely, but I enjoyed that in a way.
 I think it made my approach a lot more positive.
 I also really enjoyed being in a place that wasn't cold with grey skies for those winter months.
 I felt much closer to nature than I guess I had for a long time.
 I really believe that affected me a lot.
 The material I've written since moving there seems a lot more happier than of late.

-I don't make a point of listening to music when I go to a new environment.
 To be honest with you, I've never actually bought a CD in my life.
 It's a terrible thing to have to admit because I know I'm missing out on a lot of music.
 But the way I think of it is almost like somebody working in a bar.
 When they finish work, the last thing they want to do is go and have a drink.
 So, I tend to hardly ever listen to music unless I'm visiting friends or I'm out somewhere in a club.